Abdurozzaq/LaraELearn/README.md

 # Export To PDF Feature
 LaraELearn is using Laravel Snappy for export Materi/Theory to PDF, so for configuring LaraELearn for Laravel Snappy see ```https://github.com/barryvdh/laravel-snappy```

+# The Accounts on seeder:
+Admin Account - Username: Okemin, Password: password Teacher Account - Username: Teacher, Password: password Student Account - Username: Student, Password: password You can add new account from admin account.